Shantharam Shetty: Career

 Upon graduation from medical school, Shetty went on to lecture in Orthopaedics at Bangalore Medical College and joined Maulana Azad Medical College, Delhi University, in 1968 to obtain his M.S.(Ortho) degree.
 After three years in Delhi, Shetty joined Kasturba Medical College as assistant professor and later served as professor and head of the Orthopaedics department from 1980 to 1997, training over 300 postgraduate students.

 Shetty served as Dean at K.S.
 Hegde Medical Academy, retiring in 2007.
 Currently, he is Pro-Chancellor of Nitte University, Mangalore.
 He was the first Vice Chancellor of the Nitte University and also the Vice Chairman of the Nitte Education Trust.

 In May 2004, Shetty founded SSIOT and Tejasvini Hospital, where he currently practices.

 As an academician, he has 80 publications to his name; he has delivered more than 240 CME lectures, 180 scientific lectures and 19 named orations across India and all over the world.

-Achievements & awards
+Achievements and awards

 Shetty has several notable achievements and awards.